 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date 46.
 Remaining Members of the Tenant Family 12.28 PHA Added clarification that the remaining member must have been included on the Lease.
 In the event that the head of household moves out of the unit or dies, a remaining adult family member (with or without children in the unit) may apply to become HOH of the unit if that adult has been part of the family for at least one year, is listed on the Lease, is in compliance with all program rules and regulations and meets all other program eligibility and continued occupancy requirements.
 Individuals who are not listed on the Lease are not considered Tenants and are not eligible to apply to become the HOH when and if the head of household or co-head moves out of the unit, is evicted or is deceased, unless otherwise described in this section.
-Individuals with a legitimate claim of right to the unit may be given a grievance hearing upon request.
-4/15/21 Chapter 15: Tra ansfer Policy 47.
-15.1 Overview (and throughout Chapter 15) PHA Revised language to indicate certain policies described in this chapter will apply to PAPMC and AME developments , 06/16/22
+Individuals with a legitimate claim of right to the unit may be given a grievance hearing 4/15/21 Chapter 15: Tra ansfer Policy upon request.
+47. 15.1 Overview (and throughout Chapter 15) PHA Revised language to indicate certain policies described in this chapter will apply to PAPMC and AME developments • Revised the following language: Residents who wish to transfer from one site to another (outside of the necessary transfers) within PHA's Public Housing Program, which includes PAPMC and AME developments unless prohibited pursuant to their respective Tenant Selection Plan(s), must apply to be placed on the applicable SBWL assuming the waiting list is open.
+Additionally, residents must wait until after their initial lease term to submit an application for housing at a PHA PH conventional or scattered site.
+06/16/22

 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date Policies in this chapter will apply to transfers to and from PAPMC sites.
-48. 15.5 Emergency Transfers VAWA 2022 Reauthorization Revised discussion of public safety transfers • Updated discussion of who is eligible for an emergency public safety transfer under VAWA 06/15/23 49.
-15.7 Transfer Offers РНА • Revised discussion of unit offers • Updated language on required timeframes for unit offer acceptance and lease execution so that the same requirements apply to both emergency and all other transfers 06/15/23 50.
-15.8 Occupancy Standards PHA • Updated policy on standards used to determine if a resident family is over or underhoused and requires a transfer • Revised existing and added the following language: PHA will transfer resident families when the family size has changed and the family is now too large (under-housed) or too small (over-housed) for their unit, based on the Occupancy Standards Table included in Minimum and Maximum Persons in a Unit.
+48. 15.5 Emergency Transfers VAWA 2022 Reauthorization Revised discussion of public safety transfers Updated discussion of who is eligible for an emergency public safety transfer under VAWA 06/15/23 49.
+15.7 Transfer Offers РНА Revised discussion of unit offers Updated language on required timeframes for unit offer acceptance and lease execution so that the same requirements apply to both emergency and all other transfers 06/15/23 50.
+15.8 Occupancy Standards РНА Updated policy on standards used to determine if a resident family is over or underhoused and requires a transfer Revised existing and added the following language: PHA will transfer resident families when the family size has changed and the family is now too large (under-housed) or too small (over-housed) for their unit, based on the Occupancy Standards Table included in Minimum and Maximum Persons in a Unit.
 Occupancy Standards transfers will be initiated by PHA when applicable household changes result in the family size exceeding the maximum standard or falling below the minimum standard for the given unit size.
-For example, if a family of two (2) resides in a one (1) bedroom unit and requests an interim recertification because they have added a child to the household, PHA would initiate an occupancy standard transfer, as a two (2) bedroom unit is the smallest allowable unit size for the family of three (3) per the Occupancy Standards Table.
+For example, if a family of two (2) resides in a one (1) bedroom unit and requests an interim recertification because they have added a child to the household, PHA would initiate an occupancy Standards Table.
 However, if a family of two (2) resides in a two (2) bedroom unit and adds an additional family member, PHA would not initiate an 06/16/22